 Statement of Goals, Research Questions, and Specific Aims.
-In a short paragraph, describe goals for the research project.
+In a short paragraph, describe goals for the Phase 2 project.
+Briefly state the research question(s) and hypothesis for the project.
 Follow with the Specific Aims-the specific tasks that will be undertaken to address the research question(s).

-For Component 1 Awards, briefly state the research question(s) and hypothesis for the Full Research award.
-Follow with the Specific Aims-the specific tasks that will be undertaken to address the question(s).
 These tasks should be very clearly defined and should not include exploratory or development undertakings.
 The research questions, hypothesis, and aims should have a logical connection.